mitmelon/gurftron/README.md

 3. Updates virus definitions
 4. Registers native messaging with your browsers
 5. Creates SQLite database for scan caching
+6. Install llm model that fits your device
+7. Exposes the completion endpoints for extension access

 **Verify Installation:**
 ```bash